jordemort/gitland/README.md

 **R:** 8% **G:** 0% **B:** 0%
 ## How to play

 The goal is to paint the whole map with your team's color by moving.
+Usage of bots is encouraged.

 ## Joining
 1. Open an issue with a team name as the title (cr/cg/cb)